-- Be prepared to transfer into a Sport Management program at a four-year college or university. - Be able to apply the principles and functions of management to a sport management related venue. - Be able to use sport marketing knowledge to construct and implement a comprehensive plan for a collegiate event as a member of a planning group. - Be able to use both current and historical data in order to make a connection between sport and societal issues. - Identify a career option within the field of Sport Management.
+- Be prepared to transfer into a Sport Management program at a four-year college or university. - Be able to apply the principles and functions of management to a sport management related venue. - Be able to use sport marketing knowledge to construct and implement a comprehensive plan for a collegiate event as a member of a planning group. - Be able to use both current and historical data in order to make a connection between sport and societal issues.

+Identify a career option within the field of Sport Management.

+Sport Management

 Sport Management,

+Associate in Arts Degree

+Course Code Course Title Credits

+First Year

+CMTH 102 Speech Communication 3

+ENGL 101C English I 3

+SPRT 101 Introduction to Sport Management 3

+CISC Computer Elective 3

+Physical Education Elective 1

+Mathematics Elective (QL) 3

+16

+Second Semester

+BUSA 205 Management Fundamentals 3

+ENGL 151R English II (Report Writing) 3

+Arts & Humanities Elective (AH) 3
-Social Science: Societies and

-Institutions over Time
+Social Science: Societies and Institutions over Time (SIT) or

-(SIT) or

-Social Science: Scientific Study of Human Behavior Elective (SSHB)
+Social Science: Scientific Study of Human Behavior Elective (SSHB) 3

------ Elective 3
+Elective 3

+15

+Third Semester

-BUSA 131 Principles of 3 Marketing
+BUSA 131 Principles of Marketing 3

-PSYC 103 Introduction to 3 Psychology
+PSYC 103 Introduction to Psychology 3

-SPRT 152G Sports in Society 3 ----- Mathematics (QL) or 3/4
+SPRT 152G Sports in Society 3

-Science (SCI) Elective Social Science:
+Mathematics (QL) or Science (SCI) Elective 3/4

-Societies and Institutions over Time (SIT) or
+Social Science: Societies and Institutions over Time (SIT) or

+Social Science: 3

-Social Science: Scientific Study of Human Behavior Elective (SSHB)
+Scientific Study of

+Human Behavior

+Elective (SSHB)

+15/16

+15/16

 Fourth Semester

-SPRT 162 Facility Management 3 and Event Planning Physical Education 1 Elective Social Science: 3 Societies and Institutions over Time (SIT) Science Elective (SCI) Elective 3 14 Total Credits 60/61
+SPRT 162 Facility Management and Event Planning 3

+Physical Education Elective 1

+Social Science: Societies and Institutions over Time (SIT) 3

+Science Elective (SCI) 4

+Elective 3

+14